skhanhub/FEproblem1/README.md

 - npm test                 - will run all the tests
 - npm run eject            - will give access to all config files
 - npm start                - will start the dev server
+- npm run predeploy        - will build all the static files
+- npm run deploy           - will deploy to github pages
 ```

 ## Project Structure